Sunday, August 25, 2024

 As I slowly took small steps casting out I was careful not to slip on the loose stony river bed.
 A fish grabbed the drifting bugger and I reared back the fly rod to set the hook.
 He fought like a bigger fish than what I found when I got him in.
 He knew well how to work the wavy current in his favor.
 Holding him up, for a picture, I reached for my camera in my shirt pocket.
 That’s when one of those surprising gusts of wind rose up and blew the Carolina straw hat off my head.
 I was dumbfounded to say the least.

-My straw hat fell into the water and slowly started to drift with the current.
+My straw hat fell into the water and slowly started to drift with the current downriver.
 There was no way I was going to scramble across the stony riverbed to try and retrieve it.
 Besides I was holding a smallmouth by the mouth in my hand.
 I let the smallmouth go, still connected to my fly line, and tried to direct him towards my drifting hat.
 Not that I thought it would work but?
 I gave up and brought the smallie back in my grip for a picture.
 After the release I looked downriver and watched the crown of my straw hat, and part of the wide brim, slowly floating down stream.

-My straw hat was drifting about a couple feet from the bank and continued on.
+My straw hat was drifting about a few feet or so from the bank and continued on.
 It made sure it went around any obstacles that were protruding out of the water and out from the bank.
 It was drifting sooo slow as if tempting me to get in my kayak and try to retrieve it.
 I watched till it was beyond my vision.
 I thought maybe it would get caught up in some tangle along the river or maybe drift into a back eddy.
 I kept on wade fishing for a while and figured on kayaking close to the bank as I continued my way downriver.

 I hooked another smallmouth briefly in the same area I lost my hat.
 He grabbed the bugger, swam about a foot and exploded out of the water like he got shocked from an electrical fence wire.
 The bugger went flying and he plopped back into the water free from the hook.
 After that I spent another half hour and then got back in my kayak and floated down the river.